NCRadtke00/DSRCodeChallenges/README.md

 - If I were to redo these challenges I would use React, Axios, SCSS, and firebase to host the challenges.
 - If you have any questions, feel free to reach me at `Raddnc@gmail.com` or via phone at `262-420-6008`.

-## Piet Mondrian - No. VI Composition No. II
+## Piet Mondrian - No. VI Composition No. II - done

 - This is a test designed to challenge your CSS layout skills.
 Piet Mondrian was a 20th-century Dutch painter who popularized a movement in art, design, and architecture know as [De Stijl](https://en.wikipedia.org/wiki/De_Stijl).
 His painting _[No. VI / Composition No. II](https://www.artsy.net/artwork/piet-mondrian-no-vi-slash-composition-no-ii)_ is typical of this movement, featuring a grid of rectangular shapes in shades of white, gray and black, accented by bold primary colors.